 Now what happens when a new human is born and grows up?
 The population of humans grows from 50 to 51, but where does the matter (which must be conserved) for the new human come from?
 It has to come from the surrounding environment.
 We can model this by saying that the collection of organic material decreases from 50 loads to 49.
 So if we again add up the overall entropy (of the items we’re discussing, not of the whole universe) we find it decreases by 2 to 298.

 But here is the key concept.
 This change in entropy is completely independent of whether the new human was born to human parents or to monkey parents.
 It does not depend on whether or not there was already an initial presence of humans.
 We can start with zero humans and fifty monkeys, and postulate a sudden and bizarre evolution by assuming a human born to a pair of monkeys, and the entropy decrease is still 2, exactly the same amount of decrease as when the human baby is born to human parents.

 Obviously, the birth of a human baby to human parents happens all the time and thus cannot be a violation of the Second Law of Thermodynamics.
 Therefore, it would not violate the Second Law of Thermodynamics if the human baby were born to monkey parents either.
 The same argument can be made for any evolutionary step, no matter how large or small.

 So the bottom line is, the Second Law of Thermodynamics does not argue against the theory of evolution.
-Evolution doesn't violate the Second Law of Thermodynamics any more than it violates Newton's Law of Gravity.
-That doesn't necessarily mean evolution is true, but we shouldn't make a false claim that it violates the laws of physics, unless we want to be intellectually dishonest.
+Evolution doesn’t violate the Second Law of Thermodynamics any more than it violates Newton’s Law of Gravity.
+That doesn’t automatically mean evolution is true, of course (though I personally believe it is), but we shouldn’t make a false claim that it violates the laws of physics unless we want to be intellectually dishonest.